Attach an independent EIP to a pod

 Important

-This feature is not suitable for controllers with multiple replicas, such as Deployments.
-Ensure that only one pod references the EIP instance.
-We recommend that you use this feature only with stateful applications, such as StatefulSets.
+This feature does not suit multi-replica controllers such as Deployments.
+Only one pod can reference each EIP instance.
+Use it with stateful workloads such as StatefulSets.

 Pod annotations